ucsb-ds-capstone-2022/ds-memes-ccber/README.md

 ### Issue 4: The best programming language

-My name is (Harleen Kaur).
+My name is Harleen Kaur.
 There's a lot of debate about which programming langauges are the most important to learn.
 Here's what I think.

 ![](https://ucsb-ds-capstone-2021.github.io/slides/images/meme4-small.jpeg)